Best Small Business Credit Cards

 Purchases in all other categories earn 1% cash back.

 If your business doesn't require much spending for office supplies and other covered categories, opening a different credit card account that brings a higher cash-back rate for all purchase categories might be a good strategy.
-Some of the best credit cards for small business offer higher cash-back rates for other types of purchases.

 The list of rewards doesn't end with cash back.
 Cardholders who spend $3,000 during the first 3 months receive 50,000 bonus points that can be redeemed for $500.
-Surely, Ink Business Cash falls into the category of credit cards with the best rewards on the market.
+Surely, Ink Business Cash falls into the category of credit cards with the highest rewards on the market.

 Interest Rate (APR)